How to Store Tomatoes for Maximum Freshness: Easy Guide

 How long your tomatoes last has a lot to do with how careful you were when choosing them.

-When you next head to the local farmers market with your reusable produce shopping tote, remember to pay close attention to the color, feel, and texture to identify good-quality ones.
+When you next head to the local farmers market with your canvas grocery bags, remember to pay close attention to the color, feel, and texture to identify good-quality ones.

 If you’re buying Roma, Beefsteak, or Heirloom tomatoes, go for ones that are bright red, firm yet a tiny bit soft to the touch, and boast smooth skin.